 Sew a 1920s Dress

-Sewing a 1920s outfit is an affordable option for many, although I usually spend more on a pattern, fabric, and trim than I could buy ready-made.
+Sewing a 1920s outfit is an affordable option for many, although I usually spend more on a pattern, fabric, and trim than I would if I bought ready-made.
 Sewing from a 1920s vintage reproduction pattern will give you the most accurate look.
 Choosing fabrics in popular ’20s colors is the next step.

 New Dresses (mid price)

 There are also cheap Halloween flapper costume dresses available year-round online or in Halloween costume stores in October.
 Cheap costumes are terribly inaccurate (too much fringe, too short, too figure-hugging) but the accessories are usually nice enough.
 Splurge on the dress, save on the accessories!

 Cheap $30-150 dresses

-Unique Vintage sale section has bargains on beautiful flapper dresses for under $100.
-Long and short flapper dresses, elegant evening gowns and some day time/ simple 20s dresses.
+Unique Vintage’s sale section has bargains on beautiful flapper dresses for under $100.
+Long and short flapper dresses, elegant evening gowns and some daytime/ simple ’20s dresses.

 Amazon – Hit or miss on authenticity, Amazon now has a number of day and evening style dresses.
 Watch the sizing and shipping time.
 When in doubt, select only items available for Prime shipping and order one dress size up.
 1920s clothes fit loose, not curve-hugging.
 You might also want to order a longer slip.

 Quality brands are also on Amazon.
 I like the tiered dresses with an optional jacket from S.L.
 Fashions and the hanky hem dresses by J. Kara.
 Both brands have several other dresses like feel like the 20s without a literal interpretation.
 They also come in plus sizes.

 eBay is another possible source of pre-owned 20s style dresses.
 My sister has good luck buying used Sue Wong evening dresses for a fraction of the original cost.

 Luxury Dresses ($200 and up)